Dec 9, 2009

 at the press...

-This press in Sobral do Campo is working 24 hours a day...yep, there's literally tons of olives to press at this time...
+This press in Sobral do Campo works 24 hours a day during this season... there's literally tons of olives to press at this time...

 And finally...our olive oil in the land...click here to watch so I don't need to upload it again, and also find out how you can get some of this amazing 100% organic olive oil and support us at the same time...